tum-pbs/pbdl-book/supervised.md

 Supervised Training
 =======================

+We will first target a "purely" data-driven approach, in line with classic machine learning.
+We'll refer to this as a _supervised_ approach in the following, to indicate that the network is fully supervised by data, and to distinguish it from using physics-based losses.
+One of the central advantages of the supervised approach is that we obtain a _surrogate model_ (also called "emulator", or "Neural operator"), i.e., a new function that mimics the behavior of the original $\mathcal{P}$.

-_Supervised training_ is the central starting point for all projects in the context of deep learning.
+The purely data-driven, _supervised training_ is the central starting point for all projects in the context of deep learning.
 While it can yield suboptimal results compared to approaches that more tightly couple with physics, it can be the only choice in certain application scenarios where no good model equations exist.